Email Questions@dhe.state.co.us for college transcipts,student complaints,reverse transfer and SURDs consents

 Sexual Misconduct Trainings provided by institution:

-We have completed training offered by COAG, trained a group of persons trained to be on a board to hear cases, serve as advisors, and hear appeals.
-All employees are also required to complete the Vector training on sexual harassment as well.
-Training has included awareness, reporting, violence prevention, response, consent, bystander intervention, trauma-informed investigation and response.
+We have completed training offered by COAG, and trained a group of persons trained to be on a board to hear cases, serve as advisors, and hear appeals.
+All employees are also required to complete the in-house training on sexual harassment as well.
+Training has included awareness, reporting, violence prevention, response, consent, bystander intervention, trauma-informed investigation, and response.
 We have also developed a campus-wide task force to address awareness and violence prevention on our campus to include parties from each college and a majority of departments who may work with students or employees impacted by sexual harassment.

 Policy link: